jonestek/graffik-data/README.md

 # graffik-data
-My personal repository of data analytic work and graphic design.
+My personal repository of work.
+I have both graphic design and data analysis skills.
 I am an aspiring data scientist in the making.